JaviACG/TxRx-Lab-Project/README.md

   *[BPSK Receiver](https://www.gaussianwaves.com/2010/04/bpsk-modulation-and-demodulation-2/)*

 - GNU Radio

+GNU Radio is a free and open-source software development toolkit that provides signal processing blocks to implement software radios.
+It can be used with readily available, low-cost external RF hardware to create software-defined radios (SDRs), or without hardware in a simulation-like environment.
+GNU Radio is widely used in research, education, and hobbyist applications, providing a flexible platform for working with radio frequency (RF) signals and developing various communication systems.
+LimeSDR is a software-defined radio (SDR) platform that is versatile, low-cost, and open-source, designed for a broad range of wireless communication applications.
+It is based on field-programmable gate array (FPGA) technology and features a highly flexible, full-duplex transceiver capable of supporting frequencies from 100 kHz to 3.8 GHz.
+This wide frequency range allows LimeSDR to handle a variety of communication standards, including LTE, GSM, UMTS, Wi-Fi, Bluetooth, and more.

 - LimeSDR

+LimeSDR is a series of open-source hardware platform designed for radio communication.
+These software-defined radios (SDRs) are essentially programmable radios that can be configured to receive and transmit a wide range of signals, offering greater flexibility than traditional radios.
+LimeSDR is compatible with various software applications, enabling tasks like signal analysis, spectrum monitoring, and even prototyping wireless communication systems.

 - Interpolation

 Interpolation refers to the manipulation of the signal's sampling rate.
 The SDR receives a signal at a specific rate and it increases the sampling rate.
 It essentially creates new samples between the existing ones to achieve a smoother, higher-resolution signal.
 This is important for tasks like upconverting the signal to a higher frequency for transmission or accurately representing higher bandwidth signals.